valenthr/ad_campaigns/README.md

 ## Source and utm campaigns comparison

 For each source (google and facebook) was calculated the same metrics as for campaigns, query are in the "Script_source_comparison".
 For each utm campaign was calculated the same metrics and were compared with results in previous month.
 Query are in "Script-advertising_2".
+Also was calculated a rating of each campaign by month based on metric values (in "Script-advertising_3").